 What I had – Broccoli Fritters, Baked Amritsari Kulcha, Belgium Chocolate Milkshake

-The famous Karachi Bakery biscuits like Fruit, Osmania or Chai ones can be ordered on Amazon.
-They have several outlets in Hyderabad but I wanted to visit their largest one located in Banjara Hills.
-There are loads of store exclusive items from gluten free to sugar free to vegan biscuits.
-They also offer Indian sweets, Turkish Baklava in different flavors, chocolates, dry fruits and even namkeens.
+The famous Karachi Bakery biscuits, like Fruit, Osmania, or Chai ones, can be ordered on Amazon.
+They have several outlets in Hyderabad, but I wanted to visit their largest one located in Banjara Hills.
+There are loads of store-exclusive items from gluten-free to sugar-free to vegan biscuits.
+They also offer Indian sweets, Turkish Baklava in different flavors, chocolates, dry fruits, and even namkeens.
 I got a box of Baklava and chocolate cookies for home.
-I had originally planned to visit the nearby Paradise Biryani (Masab Tank) outlet but dropped the idea in the favor of the in-house café specials.
-The café that this outlet houses offers only vegetarian items
+Originally, I planned to visit the nearby Paradise Biryani (Masab Tank) outlet, but I dropped that idea in favor of the in-house café specials.
+The café at this outlet offers only vegetarian items.

 The Trail